The Magic of Sea Salt

 "As able-bodied, cisgender, white women running a small business, we recognize our privilege.
 We hope to use our platform as an LGBTQIA+ couple in business to raise awareness of societal inequalities," says Onya.

-While still in their first year of their operation, Kim and Onya believe it is important to amplify the work of organizations that are serving the needs of equity-seeking communities and communities in crisis.
+While still in their first year of their operation, Kim and Onya believe it is important to amplify the work of organizations that are serving the needs of equity-deserving communities and communities in crisis.
 “We have helped raise awareness to audiences and potential donors through campaigns that redirect a portion of OK Sea Salt sales as donations to grassroots groups such as Halifax Mutual Aid and World Central Kitchen (Ukraine and Poland) by directing a percentage of our sales," says Onya.
 "Although donations might be modest, the total impact of reciprocity can be far-reaching.”

 Throughout the pandemic, the buy local movement has gained traction as consumers look for connections between what they eat and where it comes from.
 Just as ancient culinary practices such as sourdough and homebrew experience a revival, OK Sea Salt is honing the craft of hand-harvesting sea salt in small batches.”